← Tools / 🏷️ Edit PDF Metadata

 Single PDF file

-Every PDF carries hidden metadata in two places: the DocInfo dictionary (Title, Author, Subject, Keywords, Creator, Producer) and the XMP metadata block.
-This data is invisible when viewing the document but is immediately visible to anyone who opens File Properties in a PDF reader, or inspects the raw file.
+Every PDF carries hidden metadata: Title, Author, Subject, Keywords, Creator, and Producer.
+This data is invisible when viewing the document but visible to anyone who opens File Properties in a PDF reader.
 LovelyPDF reads both stores, displays what's there, lets you edit each field individually or wipe everything with one click — all in your browser with no upload.

 1. Upload your PDF — the tool reads and displays all existing metadata fields immediately

-2. Edit individual fields (Title, Author, Subject, Keywords, Creator, Producer) as needed
+2. Edit individual fields (Title, Author, Subject, Keywords, Creator) as needed

-3. Click Remove All Metadata to clear all fields at once
+3. Click Clear All Metadata to wipe all fields at once

-4. Click Download Updated PDF to save a clean copy
+4. Click Save PDF with Updated Metadata to download a clean copy

 When to Edit vs When to Remove Metadata

-Edit metadata when you want to set correct information — for example, updating the Title to the actual document name, or correcting the Author field before submitting a report.
-Use Remove All for maximum privacy before sharing externally — a blank Author field reveals nothing about who created the document or on which system.
-For legal filings and government tender submissions, removing metadata is good practice because it eliminates any basis for challenging document authenticity based on creation software or author discrepancies.
+Edit metadata when you want to set correct information — updating the Title to the actual document name, or correcting the Author field before submitting a report.
+Use Clear All for maximum privacy before sharing externally.

 Frequently Asked Questions